sal55/langs/MyLangs/readme.md

 Most, I simply don't understand and can't get my head around.
 Others are too hard to implement or not worthwile for me, as I likely won't use them.
 Some I just don't like, like over-elaborate type systems, or language-building features (eg. templates and advanced macros).

-I get by with with two-level language solution; some things don't exist in M, but I can use them in Q.
+I get by with A two-level language solution; some things don't exist in M, but I can use them in Q.

 ### A Selection of Characteristics